jdevfullstack/PureBasic/README.md

 standing in web development, much like PHP and JavaScript.

-But still, PureBasic is a very good language when you just want to create native apps and PureBasic has a very good working environment.
+But still, PureBasic is a very good language when you just want to create native apps and PureBasic has a very good working environment and libraries.

 ## Subdirectories
 And if you want to read the details of each subdirectory: